peteroupc/peteroupc.github.io/random.md

 2. **Generating all permutations.** A pseudorandom number generator (PRNG) can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_.
 This means that the items in a shuffled list of that size will never appear in certain orders when that generator is used to shuffle it.
 For example, a PRNG with period 2<sup>64</sup> (or one with a 64-bit state length) can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.
 When shuffling more than 20 items, a concerned application would be well advised--
     - to use an unpredictable-random implementation, or
     - if speed is a concern and computer and information security is not, to use a PRNG--
-        - that meets the quality requirements of a statistical-random implementation,
+        - that meets or exceeds the quality requirements of a statistical-random implementation,
         - that has a period at least as high as the number of permutations of the list to be shuffled, and
         - that was initialized automatically with an _unpredictable seed_ before use.

     (See "Lack of randomness" in the [BigDeal document by van Staveren](https://sater.home.xs4all.nl/doc.html) for further discussion.)

+<a id=Motivation></a>
 ## Motivation

 In this document, I made the distinction between _statistical-random_ and _unpredictable-random_ generators because that is how programming languages often present random number generators -- they usually offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for security purposes (such as `java.security.SecureRandom`).

 What has motivated me to write a more rigorous definition of random number generators is the fact that many applications still use weak RNGs.
 In my opinion, this is largely because most popular programming languages today--
 - specify few and weak requirements on RNGs (such as C's `rand`),